 Addressing Non-Exhaust Emissions

 Euro 7 uniquely focuses on non-exhaust emissions — particles released from brake wear and tire dust.
 Although often overlooked, these emissions contribute significantly to air pollution.
-The AutoPi TMU device provides detailed analytics, enabling vehicle owners and fleet managers to monitor and minimize these non-exhaust emissions effectively.
+The AutoPi device provides detailed analytics, enabling vehicle owners and fleet managers to monitor and minimize these non-exhaust emissions effectively.

 Towards Zero Emissions and Global Standards